arcus/education_modules/r_basics_introduction/r_basics_introduction.md

 Again, the first block is the **header** section.
 We're telling R Markdown that the title should be "My Markdown Document" and that when the document is rendered, we want to output to be an "html_document".
 That's the default.
 You can see that in the resulting HTML document there's the title "My Markdown Document" in large type letters.
 The header is enclosed on both sides with three dashes, and the data inside is in a format called "YAML" (rhymes with Hammill).
 YAML, according to most people, stands for "Yet Another Markup Language", and it consists of a named field, a colon, and the value for that field.

-Here we also have some narrative **text** with marks such as hashtags and asterisks.
-You can see that having a hashtag at the beginning of a line makes this line a header, and the more hashtags you write, the smaller the header.
+Here we also have some narrative **text** with marks such as hash marks and asterisks.
+You can see that having a hash mark at the beginning of a line makes this line a header, and the more hash marks you write, the smaller the header.
 Also, you can see that, depending on where you write it, with an asterisk you can make bulleted lists or text that is rendered in italics or bold.
 This system of using special marks to indicate how text should look is called **Markdown**.

 Then we get to the code chunks.
 Don't worry about the contents of the code for now - in brief, the first code chunk asks R to generate 100 random values and then print out some summary statistics.
 The knitted document shows us our code in a gray box to make it visually distinct from the text; and then immediately after, the results of that code after it was executed.
 Code chunks are enclosed by three "backticks" (not single quotes), and the letter "r" enclosed in curly braces.
 Check out your keyboard now to see if you can find the backtick.
 It's likely in a corner of your keyboard, and in many layouts it travels alongside the tilde (~) symbol.
 The letter "r" enclosed in curly braces tells RStudio what language is being used, in our case, the R language.